 Real data, of course, are rarely multivariate normal.
-We thus supplement the previous simulation exercises with an applied accuracy test based on the Adult dataset, an extract from the 1994 United States Census that measures 15 characteristics of 48,842 individuals.
+We thus supplement the previous simulation exercises with an applied accuracy test based on the Adult dataset, an extract from the 1994 United States Census that measures 15 characteristics of 48,842 individuals (a mixture of continuous and categorical variables).[14]
 We select this dataset for two reasons.
 First, in addition to being frequently used by political scientists, it is a standard benchmarking dataset for machine learning tasks.
-Second, it is one of the few real social science datasets we were able to find that is almost entirely complete - just 0.009% of values are missing, with 12 of the 15 variables fully observed - which gives us near-complete discretion to manipulate the level and pattern of missingness in the test in addition to mitigating possible concerns about the exclusion of originally missing values.
-Summary statistics for the dataset are provided in Appendix
+Second, it is one of the few real social science datasets we were able to find that is almost entirely complete - just 0.009% of values are missing - which gives us near-complete discretion to manipulate missingness in the test (while mitigating possible concerns about the exclusion of originally missing values).
+Summary statistics for the dataset are provided in Appendix 4.

 In contrast to the previous tests, we separately induce varying proportions of MCAR, MAR, and MNAR missingness in the dataset.
-Specifically, for each missingness pattern, we create four versions of the dataset in which 30%, 50%, 70%, and 90% of columns are randomly selected for corruption.
+For each missingness pattern, we create four versions of the dataset in which 30%, 50%, 70%, and 90% of columns are randomly selected for corruption.
 In the MCAR treatment, half of the values in the selected columns are randomly set to missing.
-In the MAR treatment, a latent missingness indicator L is randomly drawn from the non-selected columns.
-If L is continuous, a subset of observations at or below its median value are set to missing in the selected columns.
-If
+In the MAR treatment, a missingness indicator L is randomly drawn from the non-selected columns.
+If L is continuous, a subset of observations at or below its median value are set to missing in the selected columns; if L is categorical, half of its categories are randomly sampled and a subset of corresponding observations in the selected columns are set to missing.
+The MNAR treatment is similar to the MAR treatment, with the key difference that L is the selected column itself.
+These treatments are described in more detail in Appendix 4.
+Since Amelia's runtime substantially increases when categorical variables have more than 10 classes (which is prohibited in its default settings), native\country, occupation, and education are excluded from the corruption process.

-&lt;sup>23Available on the UC Irvine Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/adult.
+&lt;sup>14Available on the UC Irvine Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/adult.